RNstu08/RAG_chatbot/phases/0_outline_READme.md

         * Why: Ensure robustness.
     2.  **Qualitative Evaluation:**
         * What: Assess the empathy, clarity, and helpfulness of responses.
-        * Why: Key for Coeo's customer-centric goal.
+        * Why: Key for customer-centric goal.
     3.  **Identifying Areas for Improvement:**
         * What: Knowledge base gaps, prompt weaknesses, model limitations.
         * Why: Continuous improvement.